ngernest/chamelean/README.md

 **2. Deriving constrained generators** (for inductive relations)
 A *constrained* producer only produces values that satisfy a user-specified inductive relation.

-We provide two command elaborators for deriving constrained generators/enumerators:
+We provide two commands for deriving constrained generators/enumerators.
+For example, support we want to derive constrained producers of `Tree`s satisfying some inductive relation `balanced n t` (height-`n` trees that are `balanced`.
+To do so, the user would write:

 ```lean
 -- `#derive_generator` & `#derive_enumerator` derive constrained generators/enumerators